 5 Best Temples to Visit in Chiang Mai

-When in Thailand, and especially in Chiang Mai, you can't miss visiting the most magnificent temples that are all around the city.
-Each one more mesmerizing than the other.
+When visiting Thailand, and especially in Chiang Mai, you can’t miss visiting Chiang Mai's most magnificent temples in the city.
+Each one is more mesmerizing than the other.
 In fact, it is almost impossible to walk 5 minutes in downtown Chiang Mai and not find a temple around the corner.
-We'll highlight some easy accessible temples you can explore by foot while strolling through Chiang Mai's Old City.
+We’ll highlight some easily accessible temples you can explore by foot while strolling through Chiang Mai town, particularly within the Old City walls, where significant temples like Wat Phan Tao and Wat Phra Sing are located.

 Why we love Chiang Mai

-In 2008, Johannes and Natalia took their first trip to Thailand.
-It was on this trip that they fell in love with traveling and Thailand’s culture, delicious food, kind people and the rich history.
-After having been to Thailand multiple times, Northern Thailand remains their favorite part of Thailand, and Chiang Mai their favorite city.
+In 2008, we took their first trip to Thailand.
+It was on this trip that we fell in love with traveling and Thailand’s culture, delicious food, kind people, and rich history.
+After having been to Thailand multiple times, Northern Thailand remains one of our favorite regions of Thailand, and Chiang Mai is one of our favorite cities we ever visited.

 Wat Sri Suphan

 One of the most stunning temples is the Silver Temple, Wat Sri Suphan.
-This temple is just outside of the old town and is very unique in its appearance.
+Located near the Chiang Mai Gate, this temple is just outside the old town and is unique in its appearance.
 This incredibly ornate temple is located in the Wualai District, Chiang Mai’s traditional silver-making village just south of the old city, so the temple itself is entirely covered in silver.
 It is thought that the sacred items buried beneath it would cause “deterioration” to people with pure spirits, especially women.
-Therefore, women are not allowed to enter the Silver Temple, but trust us, it worth seeing the outside of the temple as well.
+Therefore, women are not allowed to enter the Silver Temple but trust us; it is also worth seeing the outside of the temple.
 Fun fact: The temple is lit beautifully at night and then shines purple-blue!

 Photo credit @ontheroadwithjen